hantsy/jakartaee8-starter-boilerplate/docs/04test-arq-intro.md

 </dependencies>
 ```

-## Create your first Arquillian Test
+##  Creating your first Arquillian Test

-A simple Arquillian test looks like the following.
+Let's have a look at `GreetingServiceTest`, which is a simple Arquillian test to verify the functionality of a CDI bean ( `GreetingService`).

 ```java
 @RunWith(Arquillian.class)